- General Meetings -

 - Sounds Great! - Can We Join Both? -

-It's permissible for club members to belong to both a Dine-In AND a Dine-Out team at the same time (just bring THREE index cards then, one marked "Dine-In", one marked "Dine-Out" and one marked "Both").
-However, make sure your calendar is flexible enough to handle 8 or more dining engagements (including preparation and possible travel) in a short 13 week period!
-Some people find it much easier to switch sections each quarter to get a broader gourmet experience.
+It's permissible for club members to belong to both a Dine-In AND a Dine-Out team at the same time but we discourage it because dates may start to conflict.
+Seasoned members need to submit 3 index cards ("IN", "OUT" & "BOTH") if they do Dine-In AND Dine-Out in the same quarter.
+But most people find it much easier to switch sections each quarter to get a broader gourmet experience.
+In either case, we ask all members to refrain from conversation that involves politics or religion.
+Sharing experiences about travel, cuisine, music, careers, grand kids, are some of the topics others enjoy hearing about, and not about our government or current world affairs.
+Soliciting for activities like fund raising is also off limits.
 Single persons can participate even if they have no partner.
 We try to pair up singles to keep an even number in a team.
-We encourage all residents, single, widowed or married, who enjoy good food and the company of others to come to the general meetings, submit your cards and participate in some great GOURMET experiences.
-For more information, contact Rich (firstname.lastname@example.org).
+We encourage all residents, single, widowed, dating or married, who enjoy good food and the company of others to come to the general meetings, submit your cards and participate in some great GOURMET experiences.
+Questions?
+Contact us at email@example.com.

 - Club Website -

 Both Dine-In and Dine-Out members are encouraged to use our club's Restaurant Review Website to evaluate dining locations in the area whenever they eat out, even if it's not connected with a club event.
 Also you can use the site to find new establishments for your future dining options.
-The site has over 800 places listed and is always up-to-date on the latest dining venues and new trends in cuisine, as well as sneak peeks of those "coming soon".
+The site has over 1,000 places listed and is always up-to-date on the latest dining venues and new trends in cuisine, as well as sneak peeks of those "coming soon".
 We have inside information on restaurants coming to our area that hasn't even been made public yet!
-Those members submitting reviews during the year are added to our special email list that announces unpublished news about area dining.
-We also have an informative Facebook Page now.
-We encourage your frequent participation and ... only club members can post reviews!
+Those members submitting reviews during the year are added to our special email list that announces unpublished news about area dining every month.
+We also have a Facebook Page.
+We encourage your frequent participation.

 "One barrel of wine can work more miracles than a church full of saints. " - Pope Clement V, 1307.